Professional Communication Essentials associate certificate

 or in workplace environments that require good communication skills.
 The

-certificate focuses on the communication essentials of business writing and
+program focuses on the communication essentials of business writing and

 public speaking.
 The writing includes direct, indirect, and persuasive messages,